-In the wake of the global financial and economic crisis, there has been an expansion of social protection programmes across the globe.
-Despite progress, only 27 per cent of the global population enjoys access to comprehensive social protection.
-The Social Protection Floor initiative, launched in 2009, is a joint United Nations response designed to help ensure access to basic social services, income security and safeguards for the poor, vulnerable and marginalized.
-As outlined in the ILO Recommendation, it is a global social policy instrument to ensure universal access to (i) Essential health care, including maternity care; (ii) Basic income security for children; (iii) Basic income security for persons in active age who are unable to work (e.g. persons with disabilities, unemployed); and (iv) Basic income security for older persons.
+In the wake of the global financial and economic crisis, there has been an expansion of social protection programs across the globe.
+Despite progress, only 27 per cent of the global population enjoy access to comprehensive social protection.
+The Social Protection Floor initiative, launched in 2009, is a joint United Nations response designed to help to ensure access to basic social services, income security and safeguards for the poor, vulnerable and marginalized.
+As outlined in the ILO Recommendation, it is a global social policy instrument to ensure universal access at least to (i) Essential health care, including maternity care; (ii) Basic income security for children; (iii) Basic income security for persons in active age who are unable to work (e.g. persons with disabilities, unemployed); and (iv) Basic income security for older persons.

-In Mozambique, the growing attention to social protection demonstrates the commitment of Government to improve the living conditions of the most vulnerable people.
-With support from UN agencies, the Government of Mozambique has consolidated the social protection system through the establishment of a legal and regulatory framework for social protection; a rapid increase in fiscal space from 0.18% of GDP in 2008 to 0.50% in 2014; and an expansion in the number of beneficiaries covered by basic social protection programmes from 183,000 households in 2008 to 427,000 in 2014.
+In Mozambique, the growing attention to social protection shows the commitment of the Government to improve the living conditions of the most vulnerable people.
+With support the UN agencies, the Government of Mozambique has consolidated the social protection system through the establishment of a legal and regulatory framework for social protection; a rapid increase in fiscal space from 0.18% of GDP in 2008 to 0.50% in 2014; and an expansion in the number of beneficiaries covered by basic social protection programmes from 183,000 households in 2008 to 427,000 in 2014.

 This publication documents the evolution of a Social Protection Floor in Mozambique between 2005 and 2015.
-It illustrates how United Nations joint support to Government can draw on the strengths of individual agencies - in this case, the International Labour Organization (ILO), the United Nations' Children's Fund (UNICEF) and the World Food Programme (WFP) - to help achieve results in an efficient and effective manner, through close collaboration and coordination.
+It illustrates how United Nations (UN) joint support to the Government of Mozambique (GoM) it can draw on the strengths of individual agencies - in this case, the International Labour Organization (ILO), the United Nations' Children Fund (UNICEF) and the World Food Programme (WFP) - to deliver support in an efficient and effective way, through close collaboration and coordination.

-The UN family is proud to have contributed to the Social Protection Floor initiative, globally and in Mozambique, and hopes that the experience gained can help inform implementation in other countries and further expansion in the country in the years ahead.
+The UN family is proud to have contributed to the Social Protection Floor initiative and hopes that the experience gained can help inform implementation in other countries.

-Jennifer Topping

-United Nations Resident Coordinator Mozambique
+Jennifer Topping United Nations Resident Coordinator in Mozambique

-Melina is 76 and cares for her three grandchildren, aged between 2 and 10, whose parents died in 2010.
+COVER PHOTO: Melina, 76 years, does whatever she can for her three grandchildren, aged between 2 and 10, whose parents died in 2010.
 When social services found them, they lived in a shack made of wood planks and a thatched roof, hardly a house.
 The younger child was severely malnourished.
 Since then, the family has received food assistance, including infant formula, and the process of finding a plot of land to build a new home for them is underway.